 It’s finally time to put the pool part of the swimming pool together, which can take one to three weeks, depending on the type of structure you’re building.
 Because the manufactured pool liner is shipped and installed directly, vinyl and fiberglass pools are faster.

 Gunite or sprayed concrete pool will take a little longer because a pool builder crew must be scheduled, the crew needs time to plaster, and the gunite can take up to a week to cure.
+You might also need to look for a fencing supplier who provides Colourbond Fencing & Slats so that there’s some privacy when you’re out having fun in the pool.

 After completing the in-ground pool base, you may want to consider adding landscaping features, water features, or custom lighting solutions.
 The process usually takes one to two weeks, but it can take longer depending on how many features you want to add.